Consolidation using a spreadsheet vs consolidation software

 You currently do your consolidations on a spreadsheet.
 When will it become necessary to invest in consolidation software?
 We’ll provide you with some information for consideration so that you can evaluate your current situation and make a fully informed decision.

-From a management standpoint, a consolidation done with a spreadsheet will take more time than it would using an ad hoc tool.
+Indeed, from a management standpoint, a consolidation done with a spreadsheet will take more time than it would using an ad hoc tool.
 Inclusion of the man hours spent doing a consolidation really speaks in favour of investing in a dedicated solution.
-The time savings can be allocated to creating reports or doing analyses that provide greater added value for the group in question.
+Thus, by opting for adapted and powerful consolidation software, you will save precious time, which you can devote to creating reports or doing analyses that provide greater added value for the group in question.

 The risks and difficulties you may be encountering in your current situation

 In our opinion, Excel (or any similar spreadsheet) is a flexible tool that can work well if you are doing the first consolidation for a simple group (single currency, constant scope, a few entities, no minority shareholders, etc.).
 However, you can quickly reach its limits when you work for a larger group.

 That is why it is important to determine when to invest in dedicated software.
 To do this, we suggest that you discover the aspects that you will have to consider in order to identify your needs and thus choose the best option.

 1) Respect the consolidation rules thanks to software program

 First, it’s helpful to remember the rules of consolidation (refer to the 7th European directive): the consolidation process is based on accounting logic.
 It must, therefore, contain reports for balances, journals, general ledger, etc., which are particularly difficult to create with Excel.
 Aware that these difficulties create frustration among auditors, we have designed an intelligent and intuitive software program that allows us to strictly comply with consolidation rules in the best possible conditions.

 2) What is consolidation?